What Is A Millennial? Statistics, Demographics, Tips On How To Market To Them

 For the latest influencer marketing news, resources, and case studies, subscribe to our weekly newsletter.

-Millennials, also known as Gen Y, are today’s largest living generation with a population totaling 92 million.
+Millennials, also known as Generation Y, are today’s largest living generation with a population totaling 92 million.
 In comparison to previous generations, this early to mid-adult group is notorious for its adoption of new technology and rejection of traditional advertising.

 What Is A Millennial?